Are you scared of Artificial Intelligence (AI)?

 Humans have always built tools of intelligence.

-We started with rocks and progressively built more intelligent tools such as thermostats, calculators, computers and now AI.
+We started with rocks and progressively built more intelligent tools such as thermostats, calculators, computers and now Artificial Intelligence.
 These are extensions of ourselves, and so we've been increasing our intelligence through our tools.

 But now, our tools have become sophisticated enough (thanks to exponential technologies riding atop Moore’s Law) that we are about to incorporate them into our biology and take an exponential leap forward in intelligence.